-Citrus fruits (oranges, lemons, mandarines, limes etc.) contains psoralens which are mildly toxic to cats and can cause gastrointestinal disturbances.
-Cats show an aversion to tart tasting foods, and most will avoid citrus fruits.
+Citrus fruits (oranges, lemons, mandarins, limes etc.) contains psoralens which are mildly toxic to cats and can cause gastrointestinal disturbances.
+Cats show an aversion to tart-tasting foods, and most will avoid citrus fruits.

 The kernels of corn are safe for cats to eat.
 They can also eat air popped popcorn (minus the salt and butter).